elementor/elementor/docs/includes/widgets/common.md

 - `get_shapes( $add_custom )` - Returns a translated user-friendly list of the available masking shapes.

-  Passing `true` as a parameter will also append a 'Custom' option to the list in order to use with a `SELECT` control type.
+  Passing `true` (which is the default) as a parameter will also append a 'Custom' option to the list in order to use with a `SELECT` control type.

+  Example use-case: Letting the user select a `custom` option, and show an image upload control.

 - `get_mask_selectors( $rules )` - Gets a string of CSS rules to apply, and returns an array of selectors with those rules.